mazloum-bahaa/2D-Amorphous-Flow-Simulation/README.md

-# Shear and Shuffle: 2D Polydisperse System Simulation with Obstacle
+# 2D Amorphous System Simulation with Obstacle

-A C++ simulation of dense amorphous polydisperse systems under shear in a confined geometry with a central obstacle.
-This research code investigates anisotropic behavior and non-affine displacements in complex fluids.
+A C++ simulation of dense amorphous polydisperse systems in a confined geometry with a central obstacle.
+This research code investigates anisotropic parameter and non-affine displacements in dense amorphous systems.

 ## 📋 Project Overview

 This project simulates a 2D polydisperse system (dense amorphous material) confined in a rectangular channel with a central obstacle.
-The system undergoes shear deformation, and various analysis tools are provided to study:
+The system undergoes non affine deformation, and various analysis tools are provided to study:
 - Steady state detection
 - T1 events and non-affine displacements
 - Anisotropic behavior vs polydispersity
 - Order parameter analysis

-The simulation generates data for studying how polydispersity affects the mechanical response and structural rearrangements in dense systems.
+The simulation generates data for studying how polydispersity, packing factor and many other parameters affects the dynamics and structural rearrangements in dense systems.

-## 🏗️ Repository Structure

-ShearAndShuffle/
-├── src/ # Source code
-│ ├── Foam_Dollet_2D.cpp # Main simulation code
-│ ├── twister.h # Random number generator header
-│ └── twister.cpp # Random number generator implementation
-├── analysis/ # Python analysis scripts
-│ ├── Steady State Graph.py
-│ ├── T1 Event and D2min, polydisperse neighbor list.py
-│ ├── Displacement vector.py
-│ ├── Data Generator.py
-│ ├── Average Anisotropic Parameter.py
-│ ├── Order Parameter Percentage Calculator.py
-│ └── Scatter Plot.py
-├── data/ # Generated simulation data
-├── results/ # Analysis results and figures
-└── README.md
-text

 ## ⚙️ Compilation and Execution